Ntsikeni Nature Reserve

-Ntsikeni Wildlife Reserve, in Griqualand East, is the largest wetland and one of the highest above sea level in South Africa.
+Ntsikeni Nature Reserve, in Griqualand East, is the largest wetland and one of the highest above sea level in South Africa.

 Location

 The reserve lies in the foothills of the Drakensberg, between the towns of Creighton and Franklin in southern KwaZulu-Natal, north of Kokstad, east of the R617 road, and south of Himeville, Underberg, and the Coleford Nature Reserve.
-The coordinates are 30° 8′ S, 29° 28′ E.

 Reserve

 The reserve covers 9,200 hectares, of which 1,070 consist of a wetland on a very high plateau.
 This area reaches a height of 1,750 m above sea level, and its highest peak is often shrouded in thick mist, or reaching above it.
 Snow occurs there annually.
 The lake drains northward toward the headwaters of the Umzimkulu River, playing a major role in the water supply and conservation methods of the communities downstream.
 The reserve's remote location has slowed ecological changes to the area, leaving it ideal for hiking, horse riding, mountain biking, and wildlife viewing.
 Accommodations are available.
 The roads in the reserve are in poor condition.